kongware/ftor/README.md

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
 In essence, it consists of a runtime type system and a functional programming library building upon it.

+Due to it size there is a separated API [documentation](https://github.com/kongware/ftor/LIBRARY.md) for the typed functional library.

 ## Unstable

 ftor's type checker has great impact on the way you encode Javascript.
 It is in continuous flux in order to eventually achieve an optimal setting.
 Unfortunatelly, there are no benchmarks that I can follow, because this is somehow unexplored territory in Javascript.